Bangadarshan

-Bankim articulated his objectives in creating the magazine as one of:
+Bankim articulated his objectives for creating the magazine as one of:

 "...making it the medium of communication and sympathy between the educated and the uneducated classes... the English language for good or evil has become our vernacular; and this tends daily to widen the gulf between the higher and lower ranks of Bengali society.
 Thus I think that we ought to disanglicise ourselves so as to speak to the masses in the language which they may understand."
 Haraprasad Shastri also echoed this spirit: "What is the purpose of Bangadarshan?
 Knowledge has to be filtered down.".

-But the magazine was far more than a mere dispenser of intellectual knowledge.
-It was the intoxicating mix of stories that readers waited with bated breath, particularly for the next serialization of a novel by Bankim.
-Besides the readership among Bengali intelligentsia, the magazine was also widely read among the Bengali-literate women.
+But the magazine was much more than a mere dispenser of intellectual knowledge.
+It offered an intoxicating mix of stories that readers eagerly anticipated, particularly the next installment of a novel by Bankim.
+In addition to its readership among the Bengali intelligentsia, the magazine was also widely read by Bengali-literate women.

-The first novel to be serialized here was the stunning Vishabriksha ("poison tree") on 1873.
+The first novel to be serialized in the magazine was the stunning Vishabriksha ("poison tree") on 1873.
 It was followed by Indira in the same year and Yugalanguriya in 1874.
 Indeed, nearly all of Bankim's subsequent novels were published in this magazine.